An energy-based uncertainty principle and low-energy state preparation

 \section{Discussion}

 We have presented a heuristic algorithm aimed at overcoming the barrier of sub-optimal minima (particularly the states with low variance) in low-energy state preparation.
 Our algorithm is based on an uncertainty principle (Theorems \ref{theo:highvar}, \ref{theo:sparsevar}) for local Hamiltonian families that agree in low energy spectrum, but disagree at higher energies.
-A series of questions are left open by our work.
+Several questions are unanswered in this work.